Brain Stroke: Symptoms, Causes, Treatments and Prevention

 For a medical emergency, including symptoms of a stroke, dial 911 or visit your closest emergency room immediately.

-The three main types of strokes are ischemic stroke, hemorrhagic stroke, and transient ischemic attack (TIA).
+There are three main types of strokes: ischemic stroke, hemorrhagic stroke, and transient ischemic attack (TIA).
+Each type has distinct characteristics and requires different treatment approaches.

 Solv has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.